Sengalipuram

 Notable people from the village include Sengalipuram Muthanna, Anantharama Deekshithar and the Tamil writer "Thiru".
 It is one of the 18 Vathima villages.

+Maha Mariyamman is one of the oldest and biggest temples in Sivankalipuram.

+At the Pudhugudi entrance of the village, a Siva temple is located, and at the Sengalipuram end, a Kali temple is located.
+These two temples together give the name Sivankalipuram.

 Transport

-The nearest airport is Trichy (150 km), and the nearest railway station is Kumbakonam (25 km).
+The nearest airport is Trichy (150 km), and the nearest railway station is Thiruvarur (18 km).